W251 R-Class EGR Issues

 • Start date

-Any idea why my aftermarket does not work?
+Any ideas why my aftermarket part isn't working?

-Is there a learning procedure after replacement or ecu coding needed?
+Is a teaching procedure required after replacing or coding the ECU?

-Connector disconnected values seem fine.
-5V ref and 12V for EGR motor.
-But you need to check with connector connected to make sure that the ECU is not an issue.
+The values with the connector disconnected seem normal.
+The reference voltage is 5V and 12V for the EGR motor.
+But you need to check with the connector connected to make sure the problem is not in the ECU.

-Make sure the EGR cooler is not plugged by the way.
+Make sure the EGR cooler is not clogged.

 • Like [+1]